 What does it cost?

 The costs are minimal.There is a $30 uniform fee which is collected at registration during band camp.
 You must have appropriate footwear (black MTX marching shoes, no substitutions) and long black gloves.
-All of these items can be purchased at band camp.
+All of these items can be purchased at band camp with either check or cash.
 In addition, when members are with the TUMB during the season, we provide appropriate meals.

 How much time does it take?